Featured Keynote Talks

 Georgia Institute of Technology

 Ling Liu is a Professor in the School of Computer Science at Georgia Institute of Technology.
-She directs the research programs in the Distributed Data Intensive Systems Lab (DiSL), examining various aspects of Internet-scale distributed systems, AI systems, algorithms, and analytics, including performance, reliability, privacy, security and trust.
+She directs the research programs in the Distributed Data Intensive Systems Lab (DiSL), examining various aspects of Internet-scale big data powered artificial intelligence (AI) systems, algorithms and analytics, including performance, reliability, privacy, security and trust.
+Her research in the ML systems area is mainly centered on efficient AI systems and Algorithms, as well as trustworthy AI through developing AI security and AI privacy guardrails.

-Prof. Liu is a frequent keynote speaker in top-tier venues in Internet Computing and data systems, AI/ML systems, Privacy, Security and Trust.
-Her current research is primarily supported by USA National Science Foundation under CISE programs, CISCO and IBM.
+Prof. Ling Liu’s current research is primarily supported by National Science Foundation under CISE programs, CISCO and IBM.